navcoin/navcoin-org/content/buy-navcoin/index.en.md

 {{< /item_container_section >}}

 {{< center_text_cta
-    titleText="Spend Your NavCoin"
+    titleText="Spend Your Navcoin"
     buttonText="Check out the stores"
     buttonImgSrc="/images/icons/rightward-arrow.svg"
     buttonLink="/merchants"
-    innerText="A number of businesses have already begun to integrate NavCoin as a payment option, and with them you can easily purchase a range of products and&nbsp;services.">}}
+    innerText="A number of businesses have already begun to integrate Navcoin as a payment option, and with them you can easily purchase a range of products and&nbsp;services.">}}